connormason/five-crowns-scorer/README.md

+**NOTE**: using this as a Claude Code playground

 # Five Crowns Scorer

 A modern, feature-rich web application for scoring the card game Five Crowns.
 Built with vanilla JavaScript, CSS, and HTML - no frameworks or build tools required.

 ## Features